-- In the majority of patients a"small-fiber" neuropathy with pathological sudomotor axon reflex was detected.
+Evidence of"small-fiber" neuropathy with pathologic sudomotor axon reflex was found in a large proportion of patients.
 Some (about 25%) have impaired adrenergic function, others (also about 25%) have abnormal cardiovagal function.

-- In secondary variants, mostly idiopathic etiology, especially in polycythemia, leukemia (chronic myeloid leukemia), diabetes mellitus, hypercholesterolemia, gout, rheumatoid arthritis, lupus erythematosus, mixed connective tissue disease, Sjögren's syndrome, AIDS, viral infections, syphilis, endangiitis obliterans, chronic perniosis, neurological diseases such as multiple sclerosis or neuropathies.
+In secondary variants, mostly idiopathic genesis, especially in polycythemia, leukemias (chronic myeloid leukemia), diabetes mellitus, hypercholesterolemia, gout, rheumatoid arthritis, lupus erythematosus, mixed connective tissue disease, Sjögren's syndrome, AIDS, viral infections, syphilis, endangiitis obliterans, chronic perniosis, neurological diseases such as multiple sclerosis or neuropathies.

-- In the case of thrombocythemia, the disorders of the cutaneous microcirculation could be explained by the formation of thrombi.
+In thrombocythemias, the disturbances of cutaneous microcirculation could be explained by formation of thrombi.

-- Associations with the application of drugs such as nifedipine, bromocriptine, norephedrine and nicardipine have been described casuistically.
+Associations with the application of drugs, e.g. nifedipine, bromocriptine, norephedrine and nicardipine have been described casuistically.

-- In China, in an endemic form of erythromelalgia, an associated virus, the erythromelalgia-associated poxvirus (ERPV) has been isolated.
+In China, in an endemic form of erythromelalgia, an associated virus, erythromelalgia-associated poxvirus (ERPV) has been isolated.